-One of my favorite authors and--although he wouldn't admit it, shamans--is Terence McKenna.
-Mainly famous for his ascendency as the progenitor to Timothy Leary, McKenna made it his mission to enlighten his audiences about the very deepest fact no one talks about: our world is made of language.
+One of my favorite authors and and shamans (although he wouldn't admit to being one), is Terence McKenna.
+Mainly famous for his ascendancy as the progenitor to Timothy Leary, McKenna made it his mission to enlighten his audiences about the very deepest fact no one talks about: our world is made of language.

 And when he refers to "our world", he means the modern technological Western-style world, with its materialism, and embedded scientism, usually denying the reality of personal experience in favor of "objective observations" of agreed upon, consensual reality.

 New flash: These are not the characteristics of non-Western, non-technological societies, such as isolated tribal cultures of South America, Indonesia, Africa and the Australian Outback.
 To these cultures, language does not define their worlds--and in some cases is avoided in favor of telepathy or dreaming.

 I was deeply impressed with the recent movie, "Arrival", which attempted to address this subject.
 As McKenna has said, if there are assumed to be intelligent extraterrestrial life forms, most likely they are so alien, we wouldn't possibly be able to comprehend their purposes or their agendas, let alone their modes of communicating or conveyence.
 The movie pivots around this point, and ultimately shows how our reality is shaped by language.
 In the movie, the visitors defined human language as "a weapon", possibly due to it being so limited that it was harmful to comprehend it.
 Conversely, the contact human, a linguistics expert interacting with the aliens, was completely transformed by attempting to comprehend what the aliens were actually using as their mode of communication.